bcgov/digital-trust-toolkit/applications/application-mac.md

 **MAC Mission and Vision Statement**

-MAC is also guided by its [Mission and Vision](https://mining.ca/about-us/).
-The Mission of MAC is to contribute to building a strong, sustainable and internationally competitive Canadian mining, minerals and metals industry with broad national support and to promote sound corporate and public policy.
-The Vision Statement of MAC is to create a strong, responsible and globally competitive Canadian mining and mineral processing industry that creates wealth and opportunity for all Canadians.

-**MAC Membership Principles and Goals**

-Members of MAC are bound to adhere to the principles and goals set out in the [MAC Membership Overview](https://mining.ca/members-partners/become-a-member/#:~:text=Membership%20enables%20companies%20to%3A,Towards%20Sustainable%20Mining%20(TSM)%20program).
+Guided by its [Mission and Vision statements](https://mining.ca/about-us/), MAC members also adhere to the principles and goals set out in the [MAC Membership Overview](https://mining.ca/members-partners/become-a-member/#:~:text=Membership%20enables%20companies%20to%3A,Towards%20Sustainable%20Mining%20(TSM)%20program).

-*Branding Mining (the narrative)*:
-The Canadian mining industry’s global presence and importance is known to Canadians and supported by government.

-*CSR/Social License (reputation)*:
-The mining industry is seen as a responsible actor committed to sustainable development in Canada and globally.

-*Regulatory Efficiency (ability to build and operate mines)*:
-A responsible and cost-effective regulatory framework.

-*Economic Competitiveness*:
-A competitive fiscal environment; a competitive, available and effective system of infrastructure; a skilled and ample workforce; and an open international trade and investment environment.

-*Organizational and Operational Excellence*:
-MAC is the respected, authoritative voice of the Canadian mining and mineral processing industry and an employer of choice

 ## 1.10.
 General Requirements
 [The Mining Association of Canada](https://mining.ca/) updates and manages this credential governance framework.